oakes/odoyle-rules/README.md

 ## Generating ids

-In addition to keywords like `::player`, it is likely that you'll want to generate ids at runtime.
-For example, if you just want to spawn random enemies, you probably don't want to create a special keyword for each one.
-For this reason, `insert` allows you to just pass arbitrary integers as ids:
+So far our ids have been keywords like `::player`, but you can use anything as an id.
+For example, if you want to spawn random enemies, you probably don't want to create a special keyword for each one.
+Instead, you can pass arbitrary integers as ids:

 ```clj
 (swap! *session